MicrosoftDocs/win32/desktop-src/Msi/ice46.md

 ---
-Description: 'ICE46 checks for custom properties in conditions, formatted text, and other locations that differ from a system defined property only by the case of one or more characters.' ms.assetid: '892d7462-0222-4fa0-b14c-17742a266c0a'
+Description: ICE46 checks for custom properties in conditions, formatted text, and other locations that differ from a system defined property only by the case of one or more characters. ms.assetid: 892d7462-0222-4fa0-b14c-17742a266c0a
 title: ICE46
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE46